 The moment I created the Ubuntu Bootable USB this was the thing I wanted to test.
 I left my computer ideal for 30 mins and when I came back it was where I left it.
 You cannot believe how happy I was at that moment.

 So the same “faulty hardware” is working absolutely fine with Ubuntu 20.04 (now running on 22.04.02 LTS).
 Then I don’t know what was faulty!
 Hence certainly a solid UI/UX experience.

 #3 Sorted Software Updates

 When it comes to software updates on Windows 10, many times things don’t go as per plan.
-Even with Active time setup, still things get messed up.
+Even with an Active time setup, still things get messed up.
 Sometimes you are in a hurry and press “Restart And Install updates” rather than shut down and sometimes Shutdown is never an option!
 So we all have experienced that!

 But on Ubuntu, things are very sorted.
 You get a Software updater, that based on your preference pops up with a few recommendations. or if you want to manually look for updates, you can do that too!
-And the best part is that the updates on Ubuntu 20.04 are very lightweight (Depending upon the apps you use).
+And the best part is that the updates on Ubuntu 20.04 are very lightweight (Depending on the apps you use).

 Unlike Windows where every update is important that you cannot skip, on Ubuntu, it’s not like that.
 You can skip any update as per your liking.
 So in Ubuntu 20.04, you get a little more extra when it comes to software updates.

 #4 No Ads or Blotware

 Since Windows 10 is a free upgrade from the older version came with a quirk of giving “recommendations” or “ads” if you will.
 You can see that in the Start menu or even in Settings.

 This is not an issue for many users as distinguishing between an Ad and a Windows message is not very different.
 On the other head, Ubuntu is very clean and ad-free in Settings or anywhere in the File Explorer.